forwardemail/forwardemail.net/app/views/encrypted-email/index.md

 ### Backups

+> **tldr;** Compressed backups of your encrypted mailboxes are made every 24 hours.
+You can also instantly request a new backup or download the latest backup at anytime from <a href="/my-account/domains" target="_blank" rel="noopener noreferrer" class="alert-link">My Account <i class="fa fa-angle-right"></i> Domains</a> <i class="fa fa-angle-right"></i> Aliases.

-For backups, we simply run the SQLite `backup` command periodically, which leverages your encrypted password from an in-memory IMAP connection.
+For backups, we simply run the SQLite `backup` command every 24 hours during IMAP command processing, which leverages your encrypted password from an in-memory IMAP connection.

 The Secondary will instruct the Primary over the `WebSocket` connection to execute the backup – and the Primary will then receive the command to do so and will subsequently: